 - social distancing

 - worker hygiene and source controls

 - workplace cleaning and disinfection protocol

 Ensure sick workers stay home and prompt identification and isolation of sick persons

 Workers have been informed of and encouraged to self-monitor for signs and symptoms of COVID-19.
 The following policies and procedures are being implemented to assess workers’ health status prior to entering the workplace and for workers to report when they are sick or experiencing symptoms.
 Workers should not report if they feel sick.
-Especially workers who have symptoms of acute respiratory illness are recommended to stay home and not come to work until they are free of fever (100.4° F [38.0° C] or greater using an oral thermometer), signs of a fever, and any other symptoms for at least 24 hours, without the use of fever-reducing or other symptom-altering medicines (e.g. cough suppressants).
-If a worker’s temperature is 100 degrees or higher, the worker must notify supervisor and should not enter District buildings.
+Especially workers who have symptoms of acute respiratory illness are recommended to stay home and not come to work until they are free of fever (100.4° F [38.0° C] or greater using an oral thermometer), or signs of a fever, without the use of fever-reducing or other symptom-altering medicines (e.g. cough suppressants).

 St. Francis Area Schools promotes workers staying at home when they are sick or when required by a health care provider to isolate or quarantine themselves.
 Accommodations for workers with underlying medical conditions may be implemented.

 In addition, a policy has been implemented to protect the privacy of workers’ health status and health information (policy 510).

 Social distancing is recommended between workers and visitors in the workplace whenever possible.